-Cherries are jam-packed with cancer-fighting antioxidants, flavonoids that slow ageing, fibre to prevent constipation and melatonin to regulate the body’s sleep patterns.
+Cherries are jam-packed with cancer-fighting antioxidants, flavonoids that slow aging, fibre to prevent constipation and melatonin to regulate the body’s sleep patterns.

 But, of course, too much of a good thing can be a bad thing, and sometimes eating too many cherries can result in a variety of unpleasant side effects.

 The chance of suffering any type of negative side effect from eating cherries is rare if you aren’t allergic, but overconsumption does raise a few red flags.

 Everyone’s stomach reacts differently to eating too many cherries.
 Some people may experience diarrhea, while others may suffer from constipation.
 Other possible side effects include nausea and vomiting.

 - Diarrhea.
 A single cup of cherries contains 3 grams of fiber, fulfilling one-eighth of our daily fiber requirements.
 Doctors often recommend cherries as a delicious cure to constipation, but if you eat too many, you can end up feeling rather under the weather.

 - Constipation.
 Health website MayoClinic.com reports that despite the high fibre content, eating too many cherries can also, surprisingly, result in constipation in certain people.
 They strongly advise that you not eat more than one cup of cherries in a single day.

 - Nausea and Vomiting.
 Cherries are rich in quercetin, an antioxidant that helps to stave off heart disease and cancer.
 In some people, an excess of quercetin can trigger nausea and vomiting in sensitive stomachs.